-One of the highlights of any visit to India is undoubtedly the food.
-India is a nation of colour and variation with flavours and spice varying incredibly throughout the sub-continent
+India is a nation of colour and variation with flavours and spice varying incredibly throughout the sub-continent.
+Here are three of the best recipes to try.

 The curries, naan bread and bhajis of the north and the thalis, dosas and chapattis of the south vary in taste, spice and aroma.
 In Northern India, dishes such as lamb jalfrezi, butter chicken and spinach paneer combine to create a kaleidoscope of colour and tastes.
 In Gujarat to the west you can really taste the Parsi influence of Persian settlers from the 8th century in vegetarian foods such as pav bhajis.